mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_4_testing_facebook_webhooks_polling.md

   ```

 **Why?**
-- Confirms data is stored correctly in temporary files, consistent with Subchapters 4.1–4.3.
+- Confirms data is stored correctly in temporary files (`facebook/<page_id>/page_metadata.json` and `facebook/<page_id>/conversations/<sender_id>.json`), consistent with Subchapters 4.1–4.3.
-- Verifies conversation payloads are arrays of raw `messaging` events, with new messages appended correctly.
+- Verifies conversation payloads are arrays of raw `messaging` events, with new messages appended correctly, preparing for Spaces in Chapter 6.

 ### Step 5: Troubleshoot Issues
 **Action**: If the JSON response or logs show failures, diagnose and fix issues.